Skip to main content

 Young Washington

-I first stumbled over mother and son when I was doing research on eighteenth-century widows in the Chesapeake.
+I first stumbled over mother and son when I was doing research on 18th-century widows in the Chesapeake.
 In that society, white widowed mothers and their firstborns were often at odds over land, money, slaves, timber, and other valuables.
 Husbands typically left their widows use of their property-or some portion of it-but only during their lifetimes, or in the case of Mary Washington for a limited number of years.
 Her husband's will also threatened her with losing custody of the children if she remarried and was found to be not fulfilling her duties as proper guardian of their property.
 Legally, a widow's role was to be transmitter of property from man to man.

 As a consequence, the inheritance laws of early Virginia built ill will between inheriting widows and their oldest sons.
 Laws reinforced the belief that women should not own land or run farms and plantations.
 Adult sons were likely to see their mothers' possession of family land as illegitimate and often acted on that perception.

 The annoyance George expressed about his mother's requests for money seemed to me to be connected to the inherent widow's dilemma in Virginia.
-I was willing to believe, as her critics said, that she might not have run her farm profitably, but that was hardly unusual for a man or woman in mid-eighteenth-century Virginia.
+I was willing to believe, as her critics said, that she might not have run her farm profitably, but that was hardly unusual for a man or woman in mid-18th-century Virginia.
 I could imagine that she was a brusque person, distracted by the labor of raising both crops and five children, but the antagonism scholars directed at her continued to surprise me.

 Reading through biographies of George, I saw that few historians took into consideration that Mary was born into a culture where mothering was extensive rather than intensive.
 Mothers looked out for their flock's health and safety and trained them to Christian virtue and for their adult roles.
 But with the cares of running a farm, early eighteenth-century mothers had little time to attend to the drawing out and loving nurturing of each child's individuality.
 And no historians seem to have noted with any sympathy that Mary was born in a rougher time and came from a rougher social background than that of her children, or that it was largely through her work that they ascended to a higher status than hers.